 If you get to a point in which you are struggling to pay off debts, consider whether it’s time to seek out debt relief.
 There may be ways of reducing debt or making it more manageable.

-If you have lots of individual debts, you could consider consolidating them by taking out one large loan.
+If you have lots of individual debts, you could consider consolidating them by taking out one large loan or again, consider debt relief company.
 There are companies that can offer low-interest consolidation loans for businesses.

 Another option could be to hire professionals to help you negotiate new debt payment rates.
 This could make it much easier to keep on top of debt payment from month to month.
 Such services are often known as debt settlement services.